Name: Louise Cunningham |

 Phone Number: 021 229 9354 |

-Customer Services & Corporate Support
+Sales, Customer & Corporate Services

 Where I’m from: A born and bred New Zealander.
 My professional background: I have over 12 years of agency recruitment experience, working with both the public and private sector.
 Prior to my career in recruitment I held a number of roles in the contact centre sector which included – Customer Service Representative, Trainer, Quality Assurance, Team Leader and then a Manager of a 24/7 contact centre.
 Why I’m passionate about my role at Beyond Recruitment: We have a huge network of fantastic clients and candidates.
 My role is so rewarding placing great candidates with great clients on a daily basis.
 What not many people know about me: I supported the New Zealand Police force for 5 years as a Victim Support Volunteer, this was such a rewarding role and a great opportunity to help the community.
 What I love about Aotearoa, New Zealand: I love the changing landscapes over the seasons and there is so much to offer across both the North and South Island if you enjoy spending time in the outdoors.
 New Zealand is a great country to raise children in and of course last but not least we do produce fantastic wine!
 What I love about Beyond Recruitment: We have a great team culture.
 I love that we are New Zealand owned and have a great reputation, and love that we support so many charities. |